ChQf/ChQf.github.io/_pages/about.md

 ## News

+* Jun.
+2022, Acceptance: my new research manuscript (first author) was accepted by *IEEE Transactions on Power Systems*.
 * Mar.
 2022, Submission: my new research manuscript (co-author) was submitted to *IEEE Transactions on Power Systems*.
-* Jan.
-2022, Submission: my new research manuscript (first author) was submitted to *IEEE Transactions on Power Systems*.
+* Dec.
+2021, Award: my research paper (co-author) was awarded as *High impact paper of Proceedings of The CSEE in 2021*.
 * Jul.
 2021, Award: I was awarded Outstanding Academic Scholarship for Postgraduate, Fuzhou University.
 * Jul.
 2021, Acceptance: my new research manuscript (first author) was accepted by *CSEE Journal Journal of Power & Energy Systems*.
 * Apr.
 2021, Acceptance: my new research manuscript (first author) was accepted by *International Journal of Electrical Power & Energy Systems*.